Boston RFC (England)

 Boston Rugby Football Club is a rugby union club from Boston, Lincolnshire.
 Boston Rugby Club was founded in 1927 by Ernst Clark, a gentleman with an interest in giving his boys and their friends something to do, or rather something to keep them out of trouble.

 The first 'home' pitch was off Rosebery Avenue in Mountains Field, an unused plot of farmland and the players turned out in blue and white hooped shirts, as they still do.
 After match entertainment was at the White Hart Hotel.
 The hotel provided changing facilities which were an old shed out the back which included a tin tank bath.
 However, this did not unhinge the players as they served a fine pint of Worthington 'E'!
 It was like drinking dynamite - a drop so powerful that Boston people could only drink it in 1/2 pints.
 Visitors however drunk pints and were worse for wear very quickly.

 In 1998 Boston Rugby Club proposed a project that would improve the development of sports within the community.

 The idea was to build a new facility that would house not only rugby and athletics but would also be fully accessible to people with a disability.
 Boston Rugby Club produced initial proposals for the enhanced facilities and these proposals were endorsed by the Borough Council in April 1998.
 Working in partnership with the local authority; the Rugby Club and Boston & District Athletic Club formed the 'Disabled and Able-bodied British Sports Initiative' which operated under the name of dabsi.

 Work soon commenced on the first phase of the project with the help of major sponsor Finnforest, a global timber manufacturer whose UK base is in Boston.
-The second phase of the project saw the development of the Rugby Club area and the whole development received Royal Assent when it was officially opened by the Princess Royal and is now known as the Princess Royal Sports Arena.
+The second phase of the project saw the development of the Rugby Club area and the whole development was opened by the Princess Royal and is now known as the Princess Royal Sports Arena.

-With the new stadium the club can now offer their members the magnificent playing, training and competition facilities.
-The club also aims to host county and representative matches at both senior and youth level.

-The new bar and function area is the centre of the club and complete with a fully equipped kitchen, the clubhouse is the focus of the social side of the club.
-With the latest addition of two 50" plasma televisions all international games can be viewed in style.
-The bar hosts everything from informal drinking to annual presentations and the club is also available for hire for birthdays, weddings and other events.